AI benchmark for personal computers

 When the benchmark begins to run with one of the standard config files, you should see a notification in the output that looks like this:

 This “Configuration tested by MLCommons” note means that both the executable program and the JSON config file you are using have been tested and approved by the MLPerf Client working group ahead of the release of the benchmark application.
 This testing process involves peer review among the organizations participating in the development of the MLPerf Client benchmark.
 It also includes MMLU-based accuracy testing.
-Only scores generated with this “configuration tested” notice should be considered valid MLPerf Client scores.
+Only scores generated with this “configuration tested” notice shall be considered valid MLPerf Client scores.

 Does the benchmark require an Internet connection to run?